 People have asked me: Where do your ideas come from?
 In the past, I used to attempt a sensible response, but now I admit, it’s difficult to explain.
 I genuinely feel these characters are completely distinct from my thoughts and my experiences.
 They come from my imagination, of course, but they are also disconnected from me.
 I never impose judgment.
 Instead I strive to remain a passive, but very curious observer.
 I ask a question, and I see what happens.

-The name of my latest manuscript is Button Button.
+The name of my latest manuscript is The Substitute.
 The title came to me when I was describing a standard party game where someone hides a button inside another’s fist, and children take turns guessing who has the button.
 In this novel, there is so much hidden, both among characters, and in terms of themselves.
 Do we ever really know each other?
 Do we ever really know ourselves?

 If you would like to read an excerpt from the first chapter of Button Button, please click here.
 And feel free to read samples of my previous novels: Unraveling Arva, Thaw, The Seary Line, Glass Boys, and The Widow Tree.